Healthcare Degrees Without Clinical Components

 Bachelor’s in Public Health

 Common work environments include hospitals, medical facilities, nonprofit organizations, and state health departments.
 Earning potential varies by the career path students pursue.
-For instance, data analysts earn around $61,320, while health communication specialists earn an average salary of $63,340.
-Students who plan to advance their career may need to complete clinicals at some point.
+For instance, according to Payscale, data analysts earn around $67,798, while health communication specialists earn an average salary of $63,335.
+Students who plan to advance their careers may need to complete a clinical component.

 Bachelor’s in Health and Wellness

-A health and wellness bachelor’s degree covers several topics in the healthcare industry with an emphasis on preventative care.
+A health and wellness bachelor’s degree covers several topics in the healthcare industry, with an emphasis on preventative care.
 Students acquire knowledge and skills related to wellness advocacy and management.
-Corporate wellness coordinator, health services manager, recreational therapist, and community health worker are examples of career opportunities available to graduates.
+Career opportunities for graduates include corporate wellness coordinator, health services manager, recreational therapist, and community health worker.

-Because a bachelor’s in health and wellness can lead to diverse careers, students should identify specific job titles to pinpoint earning potential.
-For instance, wellness coordinators earn $47,740 on average, while health services managers earn about $70,360.
+A bachelor’s in health and wellness can lead to diverse careers.
+Students should identify specific job titles to pinpoint earning potential.
+According to Payscale, wellness coordinators earn $53,396 on average, while health services managers earn about $74,062.
 Though initial career opportunities do not require field experience, advanced opportunities may require clinicals.

 Bachelor’s in Health or Nutritional Science

 A bachelor’s in health or nutritional science can provide access to many professional fields.
 Therefore, earning potential also varies.
-For instance, nutritionists earn about $46,150, while food policy analysts earn approximately $59,570 on average.
+According to Payscale, nutritionists earn an average base salary of $52,273, while food policy analysts earn approximately $64,690 on average.
 To qualify for an advanced role or degree in the healthcare industry, students may need to complete a clinical component.

 Master’s in Health Informatics

-Healthcare informatics is a specialty that focuses on the use of technology to assess and organize data, creating a bridge between nursing science and analytical science.
+Healthcare informatics is a specialty that focuses on using technology to assess and organize data, creating a bridge between nursing and analytical science.
 This advanced degree prepares graduates for administrative and specialized roles.
 Potential careers include health informatics director, health IT project manager, and chief medical officer.

 Students should explore specific careers to determine average earning potential.
 However, a master’s in health informatics can lead to high-earning careers.
-For instance, health IT project managers earn an average salary of $100,190, while chief medical officers earn nearly $300,000.
+According to Payscale, health IT project managers earn an average salary of $100,984, while chief medical officers (CMOs) earn nearly $307,270.
 Common career options linked with this degree typically do not require clinical components.

 Bachelor’s in Psychology